potatoeggy/public/src/posts/2021/04/osss-introduction.md

 ---
-title: "An Introduction to the Objective-Subjective Scoring System"
+title: An Introduction to the Objective-Subjective Scoring System
-date: "2021-04-14"
+date: 2021-04-14
 tags:
 - blog
 - misc